Umair-khurshid/PodmanWiz/README.md

 # PodmanWiz

-**PodmanWiz** is a versatile Bash script that simplifies container management with Podman.
-It provides streamlined commands to create, manage, and customize containers across multiple Linux distributions.
+**PodmanWiz** is Bash script that simplifies container management with Podman.
+It allows you to create, manage, and customize containers across multiple Linux distributions.

 ---